nasseef20/recycle_bin/README.md

 ![Recycle bin app logo](https://raw.githubusercontent.com/nasseef20/recycle_bin/40e7c922b298a09d6ebbba9a81c67a3c72562e7b/assets/logo_horizontal.svg)

 A prototype app designed to locate and scan recycling bins across Dhaka, allowing users to earn rewards for recycling.

-Inspired by Germany's Pfand system, this app is part of our project, **Polystyrene Recycling and Urban Sustainability,** for the **Youth for Earth: An Innovative Case Solution Championship**, organized by the **Department of Soil, Water, and Environment, University of Dhaka.**
+Inspired by Germany's Pfand system, this app is part of our project, **"Polystyrene Recycling and Urban Sustainability,"** for the **Youth for Earth: An Innovative Case Solution Championship**, organized by the **Department of Soil, Water, and Environment, University of Dhaka.**

 ## Principle